3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='')

-The plot above shows the time dependent amplitude solutions on just the L polarisation and coloured by spw.
-The solutions for each separate source look similar but there are big differences between sources, since they have all (apart from 1331+305) been compared with a 1 Jy model but they have different flux densities.
+The plot above shows the time-dependent amplitude solutions for the L polarisation, coloured by spectral window.
+The solutions for each individual source appear similar, but there are significant differences between sources.
+All have been compared with a 1 Jy point source model, except for 1331+305, yet they possess different flux densities.

 3E.
 Determining flux densities of calibration sources (script step 10)